With such a diverse terrain, hiking in South America gives adventurers the chance to climb some of the most interesting peaks in the world.

 In the heart of the Peruvian Andes, the Inca trail is on many traveler's bucket lists.
 Created by the Incas this path begins outside Cuzco and takes three or four days to reach the Incan city.

 Travelers must book this tour a few months in advance to secure a trail permit.
-For those who have not planned, there are several other hikes to Machu Picchu which do not require permits but similar views.
+For those who have not planned, there are several other hikes to Machu Picchu which do not require permits.

 03 of 07